Locations:

 Medications

 Drugs can often play a major role in treating intermittent claudication.
-These drugs typically help improve circulation or prevent serious problems that are more likely because of claudication.
+These medicines typically help improve circulation or prevent serious problems that are more likely because of claudication.
 These usually include:

-• Blood-thinning medications.
-These drugs reduce your blood’s ability to clot.
-This is important because it helps prevent life-threatening complications like stroke, pulmonary embolism or clots that can develop and block the arteries in your legs.
+• Blood thinners: These reduce your blood’s ability to clot.
+This helps prevent life-threatening complications like blood clots that can block the arteries in your legs, brain or lungs.

-• Statins.
-These medications lower your blood cholesterol levels.
-Higher cholesterol levels can cause plaque to build up more quickly.
-Lowering those levels helps prevent that buildup and any related complications like heart attacks.
+• Statins: These medications lower your blood cholesterol levels to prevent plaque buildup and any related complications like heart attacks.

-• Blood pressure medications.
-These medications typically make your blood vessels relax and widen, improving blood flow.
-Improving blood flow can ease or stop claudication-related pain entirely.
-These medications also help prevent problems like heart attack and stroke.
+• Blood pressure medications: These typically make your blood vessels relax and widen, improving blood flow.
+This can ease or stop your pain and help prevent heart attack and stroke.

 Advertisement